Sabaya Province

-Sabaya (formerly: Atahuallpa) is a province in the central parts of the Bolivian Oruro Department.
-Its seat is Sabaya.
+Sabaya (formerly Atahuallpa) is a province in the west central section of the Bolivian Oruro Department.
+Its seat is the town of Sabaya.

 Location

-Sabaya Province is one of sixteen provinces in the Oruro Department.
+Sabaya Province is one of sixteen provinces forming Oruro Department.
 It is located between 18° 35' and 19° 39' South and between 67° 31' and 68° 39' West.

 It borders Sajama Province in the north, the Republic of Chile and Puerto de Mejillones Province in the west, the Potosí Department in the southwest, the Ladislao Cabrera Province in the southeast, and the Litoral Province in the northeast.

 The province extends over 160 km from northwest to southeast, and 50 km from northeast to southwest.

 Geography

-One of the highest peaks of the province is Pukintika on the border to Chile.
+One of the highest peaks of the province is Pukintika, on the border to Chile.
 Other mountains are listed below:

 Climate

-Population
+Demographics

-The main language in the province is Spanish, spoken by 92%, 67% of the population speak Aymara and 9% speak Quechua.
-The population increased from 3,567 inhabitants (1992 census) to 7,114 (2001 census), an increase of almost 100%.
+The population increased from 3,567 inhabitants (1992 census) to 7,114 (2001 census), a growth rate of almost 100%.
 40.7% of the population is younger than 15 years old.